Safety & Security

 - Use a U-lock to lock your bike.

-- Don’t post all of your information on online social networking site (i.e. Facebook or Myspace).
+- Do not post your personal information on online social networking site (i.e., Facebook or Twitter).
 Be selective about what you share on social media.
 Do not share your address or cell phone number, and carefully select other personal info when sharing.

 Building Security Measures